How Peachy’s payment methods make it easier for customers

 - Bank Transfer: This method is simple – you simply repay with a bank transfer that you are in control of.
-Many people who like to do bank transfers are people who use payday loans every now and then and they don’t want to set up another Direct Debit into their main account.
+Many people who like to do bank transfers are people who use payday loans every now and then.
 You can choose bank transfers if you prefer to do one-off repayments because you know you have already paid off your loan.

 - Use PayCash: It is now easier to repay your loan with the help of PayCash.
 This is a new, secure payment method from PayPoint.
 With no pre-payment needed or excessive information, we are excited to be able to offer Peachy repayments through PayPoint.
 It works in an easy format: get a barcode through the ‘my account’ area of our website and send a text message saying PAYCASH to 68899.
 Please Note: You don´t need a debit card to use PayCash, just take the money with you and find the nearest terminal.
 With over 26,000 terminals for PayPoint, your money is in safe hands.
 To find the nearest terminal click here:

 There are 3 simple steps to follow when you want to repay your loan.
 Here they are:

 - Make sure your funds are there: You need to ensure that you have enough funds in your account on the due date of your loan.
 You can do this simply by checking on your online banking beforehand or even better, doing it the week of the repayment so you give yourself some time to arrange funds if the funds are not there.